11 Ways To Recognize Manipulative Apology Patterns

 4. Evaluate the Relationship

-5. Remain Calm and Avoid Getting Offended
+5. Avoid Getting Offended

 To trigger an emotional response, manipulative apologies are used.
 You can try to avoid getting into a defensive argument and maintain your composure.
-Take a breath deeply and try not to defend your own behaviour.
+Take a deep breath and try not to defend your own behaviour.
 When responding, be composed and grounded.

-6. Call Out the Manipulation Gently
+6. Call Out the Manipulation Peacefully

 6. Refrain from Playing Blame Games